slsa-framework/slsa-github-generator/.github/actions/detect-workflow-js/README.md

 workflow should also ideally avoid hard-coding this information as the repository could be a fork and the ref used is unpredictable.

+In the case of a pull request to the slsa-github-generator, we use the head SHA as the ref and the head repository as the repository.

 ## Usage

 To use detect-workflow-js, add a job to your reusable workflow with `repository`, `ref`, and `workflow` as an output.
 You can then use the output from the job in later jobs